 We are a defendant or co-defendant in lawsuits, claims and demands brought by various parties relating to matters normally incident to our business.
 No individual case, or group of cases against us, presenting substantially similar issues of law or fact, is expected to have a material effect on the manner in which we conduct our business or on our consolidated results of operations, financial position or liquidity.
 The majority of these cases are alleging product, premises, employment and/or commercial liability.
 Reserves have been established that we believe to be adequate based on our current evaluations and experience in these types of claim situations; however, the ultimate outcome of these cases cannot be determined at this time.
 We believe, taking into consideration our indemnities, defenses, insurance and reserves, the ultimate resolution of these matters will not have a material impact on our financial position, results of operations or cash flows.
 In addition, government agencies and self-regulatory organizations have the ability to conduct periodic examinations of and administrative proceedings regarding our business.

-On May 9, 2023, the U.S. Customs and Border Protection (the "CBP") notified us we owed additional duties relating to certain products that we imported from China that CBP believes are subject to certain anti-dumping and/or countervailing duties.
-We do not believe that these products are subject to such duties and are contesting CBP's determination vigorously.
-While we contest CBP's determination, we were required to deposit with CBP an amount of duties relating to these products, which are included in prepaid expenses and other current assets on the Company's consolidated balance sheet while this matter is pending.
-We do not believe this matter will have a material adverse effect on our financial position, results of operations or cash flows.
-However, the ultimate outcome of this matter cannot be determined at this time, and we cannot assure you that we will be successful in contesting C
+As previously disclosed, in May and December 2023, U.S. Customs and Border Protection ("CBP") notified us that we owed additional duties relating to certain products that we imported from China that CBP believed were subject to certain anti-dumping and/or countervailing duties.
+While we contested CBP's determination, we were required to deposit with CBP duties relating to these products (the "AD/CVD deposits"), which are included in prepaid expenses and other current assets on the Company's consolidated balance sheet.
+In January 2024, we requested a changed circumstances review of CBP's determination by the U.S. Department of Commerce (the "DOC").
+In April 2024, the DOC made a determination in the Company's favor in connection with the changed circumstances review, and in May 2024, instructed CBP to begin the process of issuing refunds to the Company on the AD/CVD deposits.
+For additional details, see "Note 11, Subsequent Events" below.

-There have been no material developments during the fiscal quarter ended October 28, 2023, with respect to any of the matters discussed under the heading "Legal Proceedings" in the Annual Report.
+Other than as discussed above, there have been no material developments during the fiscal quarter ended August 3, 2024, with respect to any of the matters discussed under the heading "Legal Proceedings" in the Annual Report.
 We are not currently party to any other legal proceedings that we believe would have a material adverse effect on our financial position, results of operations or cash flows.